 Researchers

 This website contains details on the method, tips and tricks and the ways to obtain tea under ‘method’.
 Be aware that the method described here is somewhat simplified to address a wider public.
-A more extended protocol can be foundbg_teabags-table as a download at the method page.
+A more extended protocol can be found

-Our goal is to create a global soil map of decomposition and we are very close to finalizing this.
-That does not mean that we do not welcome new data.
-We envision that this portal will be the collection point for all existing tea bag data (woven and non-woven).
+We have created a global soil map of decomposition, and we invite for collaborations on the maps of initial decomposition rate or stablisation or the dataset.
+We envision that our portal will be the collection point for all existing tea bag data (woven, non-woven and plant based).
 This database will hopefully inspire many interesting research questions.

 Enjoy!